-I am always shocked when I see the price of a few stems of rhubarb in the supermarket. so I am glad to say that this Rhubarb Slice uses home grown !
+I am always shocked when I see the price of a few stems of Rhubarb in the supermarket. so I am glad to say that this Rhubarb Slice uses home grown !

 It is such a great plant to let take over the bottom of the garden.
 It needs very little work, and yet every year it’ll push push out fresh tender stems just begging to be baked, poached and cooked with!